Back

 • Golden Week and Silver Week

-On busy days, entry to the tenshu may require a wait of 1-2 hours, and during holidays, it can exceed 3 hours.
+On busy days, you may have to wait 1-2 hours to enter the keep, and during holidays, it can exceed 3 hours.

 Less Crowded Times

-The best time is right after opening at 9 AM.
-After 10 AM, it starts to get crowded, with peak congestion between 12 PM and 3 PM.
-On weekdays, visits are relatively smooth.
+The best time is right after the 9 AM opening.
+After 10 AM, it starts to get crowded, with peak times from 12 PM to 3 PM.
+Weekdays tend to be smoother for visits.

-Wait times can be checked in real-time on the official Inuyama Castle website.
-There is no reservation system, so during busy times, you will have to wait at the tenshu entrance.
+You can check real-time wait times on the official Inuyama Castle website.
+There is no reservation system, so during busy times, you will need to wait at the keep entrance.

 image

-Here is an estimate of the time required to visit Inuyama Castle.
+Here is an estimate of the time needed to visit Inuyama Castle.

 • Inuyama Castle + Castle Town: 2 to 3 hours

-• Inuyama Castle + Castle Town + Surrounding Spots: Half a day to a full day
+• Inuyama Castle + Castle Town + Nearby Spots: Half a day to a full day

-During busy times, please factor in wait times in your plans.
-If you want to enjoy food stalls in the castle town, plan for 3-4 hours.
+During busy times, plan for additional wait times.
+If you want to enjoy food walking in the castle town, allocate around 3-4 hours.

 image